-Welcome to the nascent MorseBass project, a project of Elfenworks Productions LLC in association with Long Island CW Club (LICW) - longislandcwclub.org to help teach Morse Code.
+Welcome to the MorseBass project, a project of Elfenworks Productions LLC in association with Long Island CW Club (LICW) - longislandcwclub.org to help teach Morse Code.
 Morse Code is a system that uses combinations of dots and dashes to represent letters and numbers and is useful in communication.
-In this page you will find various works in progress on directions that could be helpful in teaching morse code using rhythms and music.
+On this page you will find a project overview, common words used in HAM radio and basic communication, an interactive memory game, and even a "puppy player" because... puppies!

 |